 “What is the most important thing for you when it comes to buying a pen?”

-“What color pen are you in the market for?”
+“can you tell me what color pen are you in the market for?”

-“What were the strengths and weaknesses of the last pen you owned?”
+“Are there and what were the strengths and weaknesses of the last pen you owned?”

-Candidates with an enterprise sales background normally demonstrate a strength in this area, however many of them still hit a roadblock when the questions they ask may lead to a conclusion that they need a product which the seller doesn’t have i.e. a red pen instead of a black one.
+Candidates with an enterprise sales background normally demonstrate a strength in this area.
+However many of them still hit a roadblock when the questions they ask may lead to a conclusion that they need a product which the seller doesn’t have i.e. a red pen instead of a black one.
 Furthermore a buyer simply may not be willing to talk about their problems to someone they don’t know.
 So don’t assume that you know what other person wants.